Dispute over Employment References – The Secret Language of References

 means: He has an alcohol problem.

-If you find any of the above formulations in your employer's reference, it is recommended that you have your employer's reference checked by a qualified lawyer.
-Mr. Wagner, lawyer, will be happy to assist you in this regard.
+Should you encounter any of the aforementioned phrases in your employment reference, it is advisable to have your reference reviewed by a qualified attorney.
+Attorney Wagner is available to assist you in this matter.